chaodhib/InterruptInRaid/README.md

 The syntax used is the following:

-A)Normal version: "Interruption OF XXX made on YYY with AAA BY ZZZ"
+A) Normal version: "Interruption OF XXX made on YYY with ZZZ BY AAA"

 with:

 * XXX = target cast name (link)
 * YYY = target name
-* ZZZ = source name
+* ZZZ = source interrupter spell name
-* AAA = source interrupter spell name
+* AAA = source name

-B)Short version: "XXX interrupted by YYY
+B) Short version: "XXX interrupted by YYY

 with:
 * XXX = target cast name (link)